timescale/docs/timescaledb/tutorials/grafana/visualizations/bar-chart.md

 1. In the Grafana dashboard, in the `Dashboard variable` field, select a stock to graph.
 Adjust the time range of the dashboard if needed.
-Make sure the returned data has column named `time` that contains timestamps.
-The timestamps should be in ascending order, you might get errors otherwise.
+Make sure the returned data has a column named `time` that contains timestamps.
+The timestamps should be in ascending order.
+Otherwise, you get an error.
 The returned data looks like this:

     <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/barchart/Tabledataforgoogle.png" alt="Screenshot of the table view of valid time-series data for Google stock."/>